digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ### 12 Pin layout

-The 12 pin layout is the standard layout for the Factory trailer looms in the Ford Falcon, however only a partial implementation is used, shown below:
+The 12 pin layout is the standard layout for the Factory trailer looms in the Ford Falcon.
+If you are intend on using a 12 pin layout, note that the AU Falcon only implements a partial implementation of this standard, due to certain functions, like fog lights, not being present on the host vehicle.
+The implementation for this plug is noted below:

 > NOTE: The Pinouts shown here are confirmed by [Narva](../../Credits.md#information-cross-referencing), a known and common brand in Australia.